 That’s us: The Valley of the Sun (Phoenix) chapter of the Society of Professional Journalists, working to improve Arizona journalism and protect the public’s right to know since 1958.
-More on SPJ and this chapter below.
-But first, as they say, the news….
+Here’s information on our next big event:

 Since it was established in 1958, the Valley of the Sun chapter of SPJ regularly sponsors journalism activities and events and social, educational, and service activities for professional and student journalists at daily and community newspapers, magazines, broadcast outlets, journalism web sites and media blogs, as well as editors, writers, freelancers, producers, publishers, and public relations professionals living and working in the Phoenix metropolitan area.

 - Journalism training – We connect our members with dozens of professional development and training sessions covering FOIA requests, journalism ethics, media pitches, etc.

 - Journalism awards – We host an annual banquet that recognizes excellence in journalism and honors local media with journalism awards.